SteelConnect in the Cloud

 Redundancy is currently only available on AWS.

 When you choose redundancy, redundant appliances are deployed in different availability zones.
 The active appliances that are actively routing and optimizing your network traffic are the primary appliances.
 Standing by are secondary appliances, ready to take over if a primary appliance fails.
 You can determine whether an appliance is primary or secondary by viewing its role in the appliance details page.
-See To view gateway or SteelHead appliance details.
+See

 For gateways with optimization, when the primary SteelHead fails, traffic is directly sent to its associated (the master) gateway first, bypassing optimization.
 If the SteelHead fails to revive within two minutes, traffic is then redirected to the secondary stack and WAN optimization starts again.